 Know Your Competition in Business

-To stay ahead of the competition, spend less time thinking about what you want to do and more time thinking about how competitors can, and will, hurt you.
+To stay ahead of the competition, think less about what you want to do and more about how competitors can and will hurt you.

 Study your competitors and the big players in your specific industry.
-Find out what it is that they are doing to keep up and increase their market share and find out how you can put in place their strategies within the limits of your resources and environment.
+Find out what they are doing to keep up and increase their market share and find out how you can put in place their strategies within the limits of your resources and environment.

-For you to know how to stay ahead of your competitors, you need to know who your competition in business is in the first place.
+For you to know how to stay ahead of your competitors, you need to know who your competition in business is.